-- It is important for staff to remember that in the teaching profession an annual salary includes holidays often in excess of twelve weeks.
-All fulltime staff are offered a one-hour lunch break daily as well as noncontact time during the course of the week.
-It is therefore particularly appreciated when staff members take their hours seriously and it is requested that appointments of a personal nature are made outside school hours and in holidays. - The school is unable to offer paid dependency leave and in the unlikely event that this needs to be taken it must be done with full consultation and a fully prepared work day for staff to cover satisfactorily. - If the need for absence is unexpected, the Head Teacher, Geraldine Maidment, must be informed of the absence and its reason in writing by 7:30am on the day of the absence either by email to the school email address or by text to 07957 364154. - Each member of staff will need to complete and sign a Staff Absence record form on returning to work. - Punctuality and attendance in a job is something that is always enquired about in references and Geraldine Maidment would be obliged to be honest if asked about these issues.
-It is important for staff members to bear in mind that a commitment to the profession reaps long-term rewards - Staff members must not be under the influence of alcohol or any other substance which may affect their ability to care for children.
-If you should need to take medication which may affect your ability to care for children, you must inform the principal and seek medical advice.
-All medication on the premises must be securely stored, and out of reach of children, at all times.
+Staff Absences It is important for staff to remember that in the teaching profession an annual salary includes holidays often in excess of twelve weeks.
+All full-time staff are offered a one-hour lunch break daily as well as non-contact time during the course of the week.
+It is therefore particularly appreciated when staff members take their hours seriously and it is requested that appointments of a personal nature are made outside school hours and in holidays.
+The school is unable to offer paid dependency leave and in the unlikely event that this needs to be taken it must be done with full consultation and a fully prepared work day for staff to cover satisfactorily.
+If the need for absence is unexpected, the Head Teacher, Geraldine Maidment, must be informed of the absence and its reason in writing by 7:30am on the day of the absence either by email to the school email address or by text to 07957 364154.
+Each member of staff will need to complete and sign a Staff Absence record form on returning to work.
+Punctuality and attendance in a job is something that is always enquired about in references and Geraldine Maidment would be obliged to be honest if asked about these issues.
+It is important for staff members to bear in mind that a commitment to the profession reaps long-term rewards.
+Staff members must not be under the influence of alcohol or any other substance which may affect their ability to care for children.
+If you should need to take medication which may affect your ability to care for children, at all times.
+Stock Keeping All staff must ensure supplies are checked regularly and ordered in advance of running out.
+All orders are to be done through the office.
+At the end of every term, large orders are placed for the term ahead.
+Storage/Resources Outdoor Storage Areas Outdoor play equipment is stored in the bunkers.
+The equipment should be in working order.
+If any play equipment is broken, advise the school office and record information in the Risk Assessment Log.
+School Office Stationery and files are stored here.
+Staff members are requested to refrain from using the photocopier, telephone, or office computers for personal purposes without prior permission.
+Data Privacy • Annemount School collects and uses personal information about pupils, parents or carers, staff, visitors and volunteers and other individuals who come into contact with the school.
+This information is gathered for the purposes of providing education and other associated functions such as safeguarding.
+In addition, there may be a legal requirement to collect and use information to ensure that the school complies with its statutory obligations.